• Explore Recipes

 Cassava pone (also called Yuca Cake) is a dense, gelatinous dessert popular in Caribbean cuisine, made primarily from grated cassava (yuca), coconut, sugar, and spices like cinnamon and nutmeg.

-This baked treat has a rich, caramelized flavour making it a comforting and satisfying sweet that is enjoyed year-round through various parts of the Caribbean.
+This baked treat has a rich, caramelized flavour, making it a comforting and satisfying sweet that is enjoyed year-round throughout various parts of the Caribbean.

 Ingredients